nastyalolpro/twitt_off_hw/README.md

 # twitt_off_hw

-A web application that decides wich user is more likely to write given twitt.
+A web application to add books into the table.

 # STEPS